 SNAP (Special Needs Awareness Program)

-The Los Gatos-Monte Sereno Police Department is pleased to introduce a new program to assist our community members with special needs.
+Los Gatos-Monte Sereno Police Department's Special Needs Awareness Program (SNAP) offers assistance to our community members with special needs.

 The Special Needs Awareness Program (SNAP) is voluntary and confidential.
 It is designed to provide First Responders with important information when responding to calls that involve individuals who may have a memory disorder, hearing impairment, autism or other behavioral disability.